stsievert/salmon/docs/source/benchmarks/active.rst

            actually runs crowdsourcing experiments; Salmon's noise model is generated from those responses).

+.. [#accuracy] Astute observers might notice that the accuracy doesn't perform
+               well when directly compared with NEXT's results.
+However, the developed noise model doesn't exactly mirror the human responses; it's about 1.5% less accurate (shown below).
+               However, the nearest neighbor accuracy is a measure of the underlying embedding, and Salmon perform better than the NEXT results.

 .. [#noise] Specifically, with a noise model developed the human responses collected
             for Fig. 3 of the NEXT paper.
 [2]_